perfsonar/perfsonar-tools-docker/README.md

 This can be used to run perfSONAR Tools on any OS that supports docker.

-This this container currently only includes the perfSONAR 3.5 tools. perfSONAR 4.0 will be coming very soon.

 Download the container:
 >docker pull bltierney/perfsonar-tools-docker